d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ng g @scullyio/init:post --name="a new post" --meta-data-file="meta.yml"
 ```

-When we are checking our `blog` directory now we will see that the schematic added our YAML template to the meta data section of the newly created post file `a-new-post.md`.
+When we check our `blog` directory now we will see that the schematic added our YAML template to the meta data section of the newly created post file `a-new-post.md`.

-> If you have trouble remember adding the `meta-data-file` option, just add a script to your `package.json` without the `name` option.
+> If you have trouble remembering to add the `meta-data-file` option, just add a script to your `package.json` without the `name` option.
-> When you will calling the script using `npm run <script-name>` you will be prompted to input the file name.
+> When you call the script using `npm run <script-name>` you will be prompted to input the file name.

 ## Generate a custom Markdown module

 Let's assume we want to add another module to our blogging website.
-We want to have a `projects` section at our site that will list some information about current projects we are working on.
+We want to have a `projects` section in our site that lists some information about current projects we are working on.
-Like for our `blog` section, we want to easily write our content using `markdown`.
+Like for our `blog` section, we want to easily write our content using Markdown.
-Therefore we can use the schematic `@scullyio/init:markdown`:
+To do so, we can use the `@scullyio/init:markdown` schematic:

 ```bash
 ng g @scullyio/init:markdown --name="projects" --slug="projectId" --sourceDir="projects" --route="projects"
 ```

-let's have a look at the options we set:
+Let's have a look at the options we set:

-- `name`: This is the base name for the generated angular module scully created for us.
+- `name`: This is the base name for the generated Angular module that Scully created for us.
-- `slug`: Here we define the placeholder name for the URL that will be filled with the basename of the markdown files.
+- `slug`: Here we define the placeholder name for the URL that will be filled with the basename of the Markdown files.
-- `sourceDir`: That's where we will store our markdown files that's content is rendered by the scully markdown file plugin.
+- `sourceDir`: That's where we will store our Markdown files whose content is rendered by the Scully Markdown file plugin.
 - `route`: This is the name for the route before the `:slug` in the URLs where we can see our rendered content later.

-> Good to know: Under the hood the schematic `@scullyio/init:blog` is just calling `@scullyio/init:markdown` with default options set.
+> Good to know: Under the hood the `@scullyio/init:blog` schematic just calls `@scullyio/init:markdown` with default options set.
 So in fact it's just a shortcut.

 The basic things we need for our projects page are now available.
 Let's have a look at it and see if it's working: